bluegreen-labs/phenocam_installation_tool/README.md

 Unzip the downloaded files or use the files cloned by git as is.

-### ICOS network
+### ICOS PhenoCam network

-clone the project to your home computer using the following command (with git installed)
+For all the cameras associated with the ICOS Europe PhenoCam network, clone the project (branch) to your home computer using the following command (with git installed)

 ```bash
 git clone https://github.com/bluegreen-labs/phenocam-installation-tool.git -b icos